top of page

 The connection grows.

-The relationship begins to feel meaningful.
+The relationship starts to matter.

-When Pretentional Dating Becomes Marriage
+When Pretentional Dating™ Becomes Marriage

 The relationship looked intentional.

-The feelings were real.
+Your feelings were real.

 Values were assumed.